zdravkov/kendo-docs/api/dataviz/map.md

 Fired when the user clicks on the map.

+### reset

+Fired when the map is reset, e.g. on initial load or during zoom.

+### pan

+Fired while the map viewport is being moved.

-### markerCreated
+### panEnd

-Fired when a marker is created, but is not rendered yet.
+Fires after the map viewport has been moved.

-### markerHover
+### shapeClick

-Fired when a marker is hovered.
+Fired when a shape is clicked or tapped.

 ### shapeCreated

 Fired when a shape is created, but is not rendered yet.

+### shapeMouseEnter

+Fired when the mouse enters a shape.

+### shapeMouseLeave

+Fired when the mouse leaves a shape.

-### shapeHover
+### zoom

-Fired when a shape is hovered.
+Fired when the map zoom level is about to change.

+### zoomEnd

+Fired when the map zoom level has changed.